MaciekBaron/bird-site-clown/README.md

 All clowns are randomly generated.
 Any resemblance or offensive connotation is purely coincidental.

 ## Changelog
+### 0.0.2
+* Changing selector to a slightly slower but more reliable one
 ### 0.0.1
 * Initial release